As I celebrate my 36th birthday this week, I thought I’d use this opportunity to create a list, of sorts, that includes a few things:

 I rarely sit down.
 This causes a lot of anxiety for my husband, especially when he’s sitting.

 Let’s talk smoothies.
 Have you heard of Kelly LeVeques Fab 4 Smoothie recipes?
-The concept is this, basically we put way too much fruit in our smoothies causing our blood sugar to spike and crash (use to happen to me all the time!) and instead we need to ensure our smoothies contain protein, fat, fiber and greens.
-Now that I invested in a quality protein powder and I’m careful to use only 1/4 a cup of fruit - game changer.
+The concept is this: Basically we put way too much fruit in our smoothies, people!
+This causes our blood sugar to spike and crash (used to happen to me all the time) and instead we need to ensure our smoothies contain the Fab 4: protein, fat, fiber and greens.
+Now that I invested in a quality protein powder and I’m careful to use only 1/4 a cup of fruit - game changer!
+I can actually drink a smoothie in the morning and it keeps me full until lunch.

 I completed my health coaching certification from the Institute for Integrative Nutrition (IIN) in 2013.
 In 2016, I completed a 60 hour professional coach training program and in January of 2018, I completed my 100 + hours of coaching clients and obtained my ICF (International Coach Federation) accreditation.
 Interested in learning about any of this training or working with a coach?
 Let’s chat!